 Fig, Goat Cheese and Rosemary Ficelles

 In fig season we can’t get enough – juicy ripe figs stuffed with cheese, wrapped in prosciutto, roasted with honey or eaten whole in one bite if they are small enough, just delicious.
-These Fig, Goat Cheese Rosemary Ficelles take advantage of fresh figs and their affinity for tart goat cheese.
-We serve the bread as an appetizer course.
-It’s also a great accompaniment to salad for a simple meal.
-This firm dough holds its
+These Fig, Goat Cheese and Rosemary Ficelles take advantage of fresh figs and their affinity for tart goat cheese.
+We serve the bread along with olives and small dishes as an appetizer.
+It’s also a great accompaniment to a charcuterie board or

 MORE...